torvalds/linux/Documentation/teaching/info/contributing.rst

 `linux-kernel-labs Linux repo <https://github.com/linux-kernel-labs/linux>`_.
 In order to change anything, you need to create a Pull Request (``PR``) from your own fork to this repository.
-The PR will be reviewed by ther members of the team and will be merged once any pottential issue is fixed.
+The PR will be reviewed by the members of the team and will be merged once any potential issue is fixed.

 ********************
 Repository structure